As of Thursday 1 August 2024 we are now City St George’s, University of London and together we're more.

 What should students in the School of Health & Medical Sciences (previously the School of Health & Psychological Sciences and St George's School of Health & Medical Sciences) expect?

-As of Monday 3 March 2025, students and staff from the School of Health & Psychological Sciences and St George's School of Health & Medical Sciences joined to form the integrated School of Health & Medical Sciences.
+On Monday 3 March 2025, students and staff from the School of Health & Psychological Sciences and St George's School of Health & Medical Sciences joined to form the integrated School of Health & Medical Sciences.

 For the foreseeable future, activities across health and medicine, including teaching and research, will continue at their current locations at our Clerkenwell and Tooting campuses.
 Your programme, the academic support your receive and the campus on which you study will not change.